 Here are a few tips that can help to make the Christmas season a wonderful festive and pleasant experience:

 The overriding rule for this is that everything doesn't have to be perfect.
 Because the unhealthy Christmas stress is often connected with your own exaggerated idea of a perfect party.
-So think carefully about what is important to you at Christmas.
-Do you really have to invite all your relatives, or would you rather just celebrate in a small circle?
-Does the party always have to take place at your place, or can't the hosts change once in a while?
+So think about what is important to you at Christmas.
+Do you have to invite all your relatives, or would you rather just celebrate in a small circle?
+Does the party always have to take place at your place, or can't the hosts change occasionally?
 Does it always have to be a common menu, or is it not just a restaurant visit, an uncomplicated cold buffet, or maybe just a nice coffee and a walk?
-Take the time beforehand to plan your Christmas days exactly according to your wishes and think about what you can achieve.
+Take the time beforehand to plan your Christmas days according to your wishes and think about what you can achieve.
 In the peace and quiet lies the strength, and not in the hectic pace and in having to do everything at all costs.

 The second rule is: delegate tasks.
 It is important that you get together with your relatives and friends, with whom you want to celebrate together.
 Discuss your ideas and discuss them together.
 Then each of the participants will take on one or more tasks for which only they - and not you - are responsible.
 This relieves the strain and frees the mind for other things.

-Particularly important: Find a uniform gift cone.
+Important: Find a uniform gift cone.
 This way you can save yourself a lot of stress before and on Christmas Eve.
 In the family, for example, it is possible to agree on giving gifts only to the children, or to combine them into community gifts, which are then provided by one participant at a time.
 With vouchers you can avoid disappointments and also shopping stress.

 Go out in the open.
 Sitting around in warm rooms with lots of food makes you tired, weak and often unbalanced and irritable.
 If the whole family spends three days in the apartment, there is a risk of camp fever.
 Exercise in the fresh air lifts the circulation, lifts the mood and helps the body process the holiday treats.
-If you go for extended winter walks, even in bad weather, then the homecoming back to the cosy apartment is especially nice.
+If you go for extended winter walks, even in bad weather, then the homecoming back to the cosy apartment is nice.
 Give the children the opportunity to let off steam, for example during a scavenger hunt, on the ice rink or while trying out the sports equipment under the Christmas presents in the next park, and recharge your batteries.